azri92/quizdroid/README.md

 * screenshot of app running on emulator
     * pic or screenshot or movie of app running on a device
     * We will clone and build it from the GH repo
 * 5 points, one for each satisfied story from the previous (pt1) version of the assignment refactored to use fragments

-* BONUS
+## BONUS
 * use animation transitions to "slide" the fragments and and out; when going from question to answer, for example, slide the answer fragment in from the right towards the left.
 (1 pt)

+# PART 3

+## Stories
+* Create a class called QuizApp extending android.app.Application and make sure it is referenced from the app manifest; override the onCreate() method to emit a message to the diagnostic log to ensure it is being loaded and run
+* Use the "Repository" pattern to create a TopicRepository interface; create one implementation that simply stores elements in memory from a hard-coded list initialized on startup.
+Create domain objects for Topic and Quiz, where a Quiz is question text, four answers, and an integer saying which of the four answers is correct, and Topic is a title, short description, long description, and a collection of Question objects.
+* Make the QuizApp object a singleton, and provide a method for accessing the TopicRepository.
+* Refactor the activities in the application to use the TopicRepository.
+On the topic list page, the title and the short description should come from the similar fields in the Topic object.
+On the topic overview page, the title and long description should come from the similar fields in the Topic object.
+The Question object should be similarly easy to match up to the UI.
+* Refactor the TopicRepository to read a JSON file ("assets/questions.json") to use as the source of the Topics and Questions.
+Use a hard-coded file (available at http://tednewardsandbox.site44.com/questions.json).

+## Grading
+* All your code should be in a GitHub repo under your account
+    * repo should be called 'quizdroid' in branch called 'part3'
+    * repo should contain all necessary build artifacts
+* include a directory called "screenshots", including:
+    * screenshot of app running on emulator
+    * pic or screenshot or movie of app running on a device

+## BONUS
+* In the next part, we will need this application to need to access the Internet, among other things.
+Look through the list of permissions in the Android documentation, and add uses-permission elements as necessary to enable that now.
+(1 pt)
+* Refactor the domain model so that Topics can have an icon to go along with the title and descriptions.
+(Use the stock Android icon for now if you don't want to test your drawing skills.)
+Refactor the topic list ListView to use the icon as part of the layout for each item in the list view.
+Display the icon on the topic overview page.